The Legacy of Zhang Zhongjing

 These texts are considered to be the theoretical as well as practical basis for Chinese Medicine from ancient times to present times.
 The great importance attributed to these texts, as well as the significant influence they still have on clinical practice, raises the following questions:

 Considering the developments in science and technology, mainly in the past 150 years, and considering the immense amount of knowledge that has been added to the understanding of the human body in the past century, how is it possible that texts that were written 2000 years ago are still relevant?

-Is the fact that Chinese Medicine continues to rely heavily on ancient texts, an indication that it has a quality of religious faith as opposed to scientific thinking?
+Is the fact that Chinese Medicine continues to rely heavily on ancient texts, an indication that it has a quality of a faith as opposed to scientific thinking?

-In order to address these questions, there is a need to define the basic difference between science and religion.
-Religion is based on faith which generally does not require proof.
+In order to address these questions, there is a need to define the basic difference between science and faith.
+Faith generally does not require proof, we assume it to be correct and act according to our faith without questioning and testing it.
 Science, on the other hand, is an ongoing process of criticism and attempts to prove or disprove theories by experiments and observations.
 When a theory is disproved, it is subsequently abandoned and replaced by new theories.

 In this article, I would like to illustrate the legacy of Zhang Zhongjing – a Chinese Medicine doctor from the 2nd century AD, and one of the most influential masters in the vast history of Chinese Medicine.
 In the preface to the text he wrote – Shanghan Zabing Lun – he offers us an intriguing insight to the quality of Chinese Medicine he is aspiring to establish through his text.
 In the preface he explains his motivation for writing the text, as well as textual references and sources of inspiration.